ctnadovich/ebrevet/README.md

 Similarly, there is a post-check-in dialog that confirms the checkin was successful and provides the check-in phrase you can write on your card.
 If you don't want to be bothered with this dialog, you can disable it in the Settings.

+Even if you've disabled the comment entry dialog, when other riders make comments you will see snackbar notifications of their comments.
+If you don't want to see these, these notifications can be disabled in the settings.